astropy/astropy/docs/fits/users_guide/users_image.rst

 the header and either of their values is not the default value (BSCALE=1, BZERO=0).

-For unscaled data, the data attribute of an HDU in PyFITS is a numpy array of the same data type as specified by the BITPIX keyword.
+For unscaled data, the data attribute of an HDU in Astropy is a numpy array of the same data type as specified by the BITPIX keyword.
 For scaled image, the .data attribute will be the physical data, i.e. already transformed from the storage data and may not be the same data type as prescribed in BITPIX.
 This